Alf Nunweiler

-Allan Alfred Nunweiler (born December 7, 1930) is a Canadian former politician.
+Allan Alfred Nunweiler (born December 7, 1930) is a former Canadian politician.
 He served in the Legislative Assembly of British Columbia from 1972 to 1975, as a NDP member for the constituency of Fort George.
+He served in the provincial cabinet as Minister without Portfolio from June 25, 1974 to December 22, 1975.

 Nunweiler worked as a dispatcher on the CN line from Jasper, Alberta to Prince George, British Columbia for 33 years.